aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/load-source-excel-file-without-charts/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to load your Excel file without charts.
-Please use [**LoadOptions.GetLoadFilter()**](https://reference.aspose.com/cells/cpp/aspose.cells/loadoptions/getloadfilter/) property for this purpose.
+Aspose.Cells allows you to load an Excel file without charts.
+Please use the **LoadOptions.GetLoadFilter()** property for this purpose.

 {{% /alert %}}

 ## **Load Spreadsheet Without Charts**

-The following sample code loads the sample Excel file without charts and saves it in output PDF format.
+The following sample code loads the sample Excel file without charts and saves it in the output PDF format.

 ```c++
 #include <iostream>